AceZz/bedtime-writer/doc/deployment.md

 If you ever publish to the live channel, delete everything inside the `bedtime-writer/build/web` folder, create a blank `index.html` file in it, and run `firebase deploy --only hosting` from the `functions` folder.
 This should erase everything you uploaded.

+## iOS

+### Dependencies

+CocoaPods is used as a dependency manager.
+Flutter will automatically run `pod install` to install the correct pods (dependencies) for you when you are doing `flutter run` or `flutter build` for an ios device.

+As an optimization for build duration, a fixed version of the `FirebaseFirestore` pod is directly downloaded from GitHub as specified in `ios/Podfile`.
+This can cause dependencies issues as the project evolves and needs to be manually updated.

+### Emulators

+To reset the cache of an iOS simulated device, go the iOS simulator menu: Device > Erase All Content And Settings.